FierceEagle/fierceeagle.github.io/index.md

 {% include FeatureImportance_Ethnicity_RandomForest_Products.html %}

-From the Plot we can learn that especially the consumption of water, red meats and wine often choosen splitting features in the individual trees of the classifier are.
+We can learn that especially the consumption of water, red meats and wine are often choosen splitting features in the individual trees of the classifier.
 Thus these features provide good point to differtiate different groups, in this case the ethnic make-up, of an area.
+However we cannot easily learn what the differentation founding on the feature is.
 Another example, in this case for an classifier trained on nutrional facts and areas religion:

 {% include FeatureImportance_Religion_RandomForest_Nutrients.html %}